julienshim/combined_korean_vocabulary_list/README.md

-# Combined Korean Vocabulary List for Korean Learning
+# Korean Vocabulary Database Seed

 Programatically combining the National Institute of the Korean Language and TOPIK vocabulary list for future database seeding via Python 3, outputting to TSV.